legendarycode3/mastering-javaScript-course/README.md

 	console.log(`The total amount of DOORS on the car is: ${myBenz.doors} & the Engine cyclinder is: ${myBenz.engine.cylinders}`); </br>

  ✔️ Using Constructor function (To create an Object) </br>
+ Alternatively, you can create an object with this two(2) steps below : </br>

 	✔️ 2 more built-in objects (json, local storage) - objects provided by javascript. <br/>